10 Aug National Law Enforcement Officers Memorial

 In May 2022, Matthew Creaghe (Gen 12, #163) attended National Police Week in Washington, D.C. as one of the representatives of the Englewood, Colorado Police Department.
 One of the events was at the Memorial.
 There he found the name of his 3X great uncle, Gerald F. Creaghe, along the path.
 (See Gerald F. Creaghe – Ancestors)

 Missing was the name, James A. Richmond who was killed with Gerald.
-It is clear why he is not listed.
+It is not clear why he is not listed.
 This will be investigated with the hope of having him included.

 Stephen Creaghe, August 8, 2022